mathewemad778-dot/Dark-Iron/README.md

-# Dark-Iron
- Dark Iron Gym Website

-This project is a simple but clean gym website built using only HTML and CSS.
-The idea was to create something that looks modern and professional without relying on any frameworks.

-I focused mainly on layout, structure, and making the design feel like a real gym brand with a strong dark theme.

- What’s inside

-The website includes:

-A navigation bar with smooth section links
-A hero section with a strong fitness vibe
-About section explaining the gym
-Programs section with different training options Opening hours displayed in a clean table
-Pricing plans for memberships
-Contact form
-Footer with basic info

- Design approach

-I went with a dark theme to match the gym atmosphere.
-Used simple colors like black, gray, and an accent orange to make important elements stand out.

-Tried to keep everything clean and readable without overcomplicating the design.

- Responsiveness

-The layout adjusts for smaller screens using basic media queries.
-It’s not perfect, but it works well for most screen sizes.

- What I learned
-Structuring a full landing page from scratch Organizing CSS into sections instead of random code Improving UI using simple effects like hover and spacing Thinking more about user experience, not just code

- Future improvements
-Add JavaScript for interactivity
-Improve animations and transitions
-Connect the contact form to a backend
-Add login or booking system

- Notes

-This project is part of my learning journey, so there’s always room for improvement.
-But overall, it represents a solid step toward building real-world websites.
+# Dark Iron

+Dark Iron is a simple gym website built using only HTML and CSS.
+The goal wasn’t to overcomplicate things, but to create something clean, modern, and actually usable without relying on any frameworks.

+I tried to focus more on the structure and overall feel of the website, making it look like a real gym brand with a strong and bold identity.

+## What’s inside

+The website includes all the basic sections you’d expect:

+* A navigation bar with links to different sections
+* A hero section with a strong fitness-style headline
+* An about section that gives a quick idea about the gym
+* A programs section showing different training options
+* Opening hours displayed in a simple table
+* Pricing plans for memberships
+* A contact form
+* A footer with general info

+## Design approach

+I went with a dark theme because it fits the gym vibe better.
+Most of the colors are black and gray, with orange used as an accent to highlight important parts.

+The main idea was to keep everything clean and easy to read without adding unnecessary complexity.

+## Responsiveness

+The layout works on smaller screens using basic media queries.
+It’s not fully optimized for every device yet, but it handles most screen sizes pretty well.

+## What I learned

+* How to build a full landing page from scratch
+* Writing more organized CSS instead of random styles
+* Improving the UI using simple things like spacing and hover effects
+* Thinking about the user experience, not just the code

+## Future improvements

+* Add JavaScript for better interactivity
+* Improve animations and transitions
+* Connect the contact form to a backend
+* Possibly add a login or booking system

+## Notes

+This project is part of my learning journey, so it’s not perfect.
+But it’s a solid step forward and something I can build on in future projects.